COMMON CORE STATE STANDARDS (CCSS):

 The driving force for the 21st century is the development of the intellectual capacity of our students.
 St. Luke School believes that continually planning, implementing, evaluating, and modifying the academic curriculum and teaching strategies of St. Luke School is essential to meeting the changing needs of our student population.
 The administration and faculty are committed to implementing sound educational practices based on current research.
 Classroom instruction incorporates the Common Core State Standards in conjunction with the curriculum guidelines of the Diocese of Brooklyn.

-Religion is the primary focus of the entire curriculum in all grade levels from Tiny Tots to Grade Eight.
+Religion is the primary focus of the entire curriculum in all grade levels from Terrific Twos to Grade Eight.
 Each day begins with morning prayer delivered by the administration or upper grade students over the loudspeaker.
 Often, the children lead the student body in the daily prayer.
 The religion series supports the religion curriculum.
 The school provides instruction in doctrine, scripture, prayer, worship, and Christian values, while recognizing that parents are the primary faith educators.
 Students and teachers in grades one through eight participate in the preparation and presentation of weekly Masses and liturgical devotions.
+Students in grades two are thoroughly prepared to receive the sacraments of Penance, Communion and Confirmation.
 Children are taught the importance of prayer, respect, and service.
 They are encouraged to live their Christian faith daily.

-Early Childhood Education: Tiny Tots - Nursery - Pre-Kindergarten
+Early Childhood Education: Terrific Twos - Nursery - Pre-Kindergarten

 Primary Education: Kindergarten – Grade Three

 Primary teachers nurture students with a structured self contained environment.
 Within the environment, students are developing maturity and the ability to maintain a foundation needed to function in upper grades.
-Students in the primary grades learn all core subjects as well as weekly Physical Education, Art, Technology, Music, Spanish (Grades 2 and 3) and Library classes.
+Students in the primary grades learn all core subjects as well as weekly Physical Education, Art, Health, Music, Spanish and Library classes.
 Our Smartboards bring the world and all of its resources into the classroom.
 Students in grade two are given instruction in the preparation of the Sacraments of Penance and Communion.